 Tahoe Donner is a great area for Cross Country Skiing and offers rentals and lessons.
-Dogs are allowed on select Tahoe Donner Cross Country Ski Center trails (Cup of Tea, Piece of Cake and Dogonit)
+Dogs are allowed on the following trails: Cup of Tea, Piece of Cake and Dogonit.

 TAHOE CROSS COUNTRY SKI AREA | 35-min drive

-Dogs are allowed on select trails at Tahoe XC.
+Dogs are allowed on Special Green trail and Blue trail at Tahoe XC.
 Rentals and lessons available.

 NORTHSTAR CALIFORNIA CROSS COUNTRY SKI AREA | 10-min drive

 Rentals and lessons available